MetalBlockchain/metal-docs/docs/dapps/launch-your-ethereum-dapp.md

 ### Running a Local Test Network

-If you need a private test network to test your dapp, [Avalanche Network Runner](https://github.com/ava-labs/avalanche-network-runner) is a shell client for launching local Avalanche networks, similar to Ganache on Ethereum.
+If you need a private test network to test your dapp, [Metal Network Runner](https://github.com/MetalBlockchain/metal-network-runner) is a shell client for launching local Metal Blockchain networks, similar to Ganache on Ethereum.

 For more information, see [documentation](../subnets/network-runner.md).

 ## Developing and Deploying Contracts

-Being an Ethereum-compatible blockchain, all of the usual Ethereum developer tools and environments can be used to develop and deploy dapps for Avalanche's C-Chain.
+Being an Ethereum-compatible blockchain, all of the usual Ethereum developer tools and environments can be used to develop and deploy dapps for Metal Blockchain's C-Chain.

 ### Remix

-There is a [tutorial](../dapps/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask.md) for using Remix to deploy smart contracts on Avalanche.
+There is a [tutorial](../dapps/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask.md) for using Remix to deploy smart contracts on Metal Blockchain.
 It relies on MetaMask for access to the Avalanche network.

 ### Truffle

-You can also use Truffle to test and deploy smart contracts on Avalanche.
-Find out how in this [tutorial](../dapps/developer-toolchains/using-truffle-with-the-avalanche-c-chain.md).
+You can also use Truffle to test and deploy smart contracts on Metal Blockchain.
+Find out how in this [tutorial](../dapps/smart-contracts/using-truffle-with-the-avalanche-c-chain.md).

 ### Hardhat

 Hardhat is the newest development and testing environment for Solidity smart contracts, and the one our developers use the most.
-Due to its superb testing support, it is the recommended way of developing for Avalanche.
+Due to its superb testing support, it is the recommended way of developing for Metal Blockchain.

-For more information see [this doc](../dapps/developer-toolchains/using-hardhat-with-the-avalanche-c-chain.md).
+For more information see [this doc](../dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md).

-## Avalanche Explorer
+## Metal Explorer

 An essential part of the smart contract development environment is the explorer, which indexes and serves blockchain data.
-Mainnet C-Chain explorer is available at [https://snowtrace.io/](https://snowtrace.io/) and testnet explorer at [https://testnet.snowtrace.io/](https://testnet.snowtrace.io/).
+Mainnet C-Chain explorer is available at [https://metaltrace.io/](https://metaltrace.io/) and testnet explorer at [https://tahoe.snowtrace.io/](https://tahoe.snowtrace.io/).
 Besides the web interface, it also exposes the standard [Ethereum JSON RPC API](https://eth.wiki/json-rpc/API).

-## Avalanche Faucet
+## Metal Blockchain Faucet

 For development purposes, you will need test tokens.
-Avalanche has a [Faucet](https://faucet.avax.network/) that drips test tokens to the address of your choice.
+Metal Blockchain has a [Faucet](https://faucet.metalblockchain.org/) that drips test tokens to the address of your choice.
 Paste your C-Chain address there.

-If you need, you can also run a faucet locally, but building it from the [repository](https://github.com/ava-labs/avalanche-faucet).
+If you need, you can also run a faucet locally, but building it from the [repository](https://github.com/MetalBlockchain/metal-faucet).

 ## Contract Verification

 Smart contract verification provides transparency for users interacting with smart contracts by publishing the source code, allowing everyone to attest that it really does what it claims to do.
-You can verify your smart contracts using the [C-Chain explorer](https://snowtrace.io/).
+You can verify your smart contracts using the [C-Chain explorer](https://metaltrace.io/).
 The procedure is simple:

 - navigate to your published contract address on the explorer
 - on the `code` tab select `verify & publish`